guoqi123/oncodrive/README.md

 OncodriveCLUST depends on some external libraries, [numpy](http://www.numpy.org/), [scipy](http://www.scipy.org/), [pandas](http://pandas.pydata.org/) and [statsmodels](http://statsmodels.sourceforge.net/).

-Those libraries require to compile their code during the installation so the it will take some time.
+Those libraries require to compile their code during the installation so it will take some time.
 But don't be scared, if you follow our instructions everything should be fine.
 Once they are installed it is very easy to get OncodriveCLUST ready to work.

-We recommend to use [virtualenv](http://www.virtualenv.org/). virtualenv is a tool to create isolated Python environments.
+We recommend to use [virtualenv](http://www.virtualenv.org/). virtualenv is a tool to create isolated *Python* environments.
 The basic problem being addressed is one of dependencies and versions, and indirectly permissions.
-With virtualenv you can install the libraries and programs without having to be root.
+With *virtualenv* you can install the libraries and programs without having to be *root*.

 If you are on *Mac OS X* or *Linux*, chances are that one of the following two commands will work for you: